This is the multi-page printable view of this section. Click here to print.

 mem_bw

 for main memory bandwidth and ‘flops_any’ for flop throughput (double precision flops are upscaled to single precision rates).
-You can find a discussion of useful metrics and their naming here.
-This metric list is an integral component for the configuration of all ClusterCockpit components. - Configure and deploy
+The metric list is an integral component for the configuration of all ClusterCockpit components. - Planning of deployment

 cc-metric-store